ironcev/stack-trace-art/README.md

 # Stack Trace Art

-Stack Trace Art is the art of throwing exceptions that create beautiful drawings on callers' stack traces.
+Stack Trace Art is the art of throwing exceptions that create drawings on callers' stack traces.
 You can find more about it in my [original blog post on Stack Trace Art](http://www.thehumbleprogrammer.com/stack-trace-art) and [Daniel Temkin's essay on Esoteric.Codes](http://esoteric.codes/blog/stack-trace-art).

 ## Selected Pieces of the Finest Stack Trace Art